Top 10 Patriotic Country Songs

 Country music and patriotism have always gone hand in hand.
-Whether in time of war or peace, American anthems have been fan favorites for decades.
+Whether in times of war or peace, American anthems have been fan-favorite country songs for decades, and there are a slew of country tunes that proudly proclaim the beauty and benefits of the United States of America.

 Proudest Lines: "Only in America / Where we dream in red, white and blue / Only in America / Where we dream as big as we want to."